 - Noncompliance Over Reporting – DHS improperly reported unsupported expenditures and encumbered funds totaling $1,946,882 in its fiscal year 2019 Act 148 County Children and Youth Fiscal Summary submitted to the Pennsylvania Department of Human Services.
 These ineligible costs resulted in an excess reimbursement request of $1,201,065.
 Additionally, DHS did not identify these errors during its review of submitted expenditures.

-The full report, including responses from the Kenney Administration, is available here.
+View the full report, including responses from the Kenney Administration.